One Day in Thailand, This Happened…

-Something stingy is out there.
+Something stingy is out there in the waters of Ko Phi Phi.
 I am sure of it.

 Less than 24 hours later I breathe rhythmically as I see the first sun streams shine into the water and slowly ascend until I surface into the bright sunlight.
 I take my regulator out and smile at Tom who surfaces next to me.